-There are many benefits to borage oil including its ability to lower inflammation, soothe pain, lower stress, reduce blood sugar, protect heart health, improve female healthy symptoms, benefits skin disorders, aid weight loss, prevent chronic disease, calm hyperactivity and aid respiratory distress.
-There are a number of side effects to borage oil that should be considered, such as an increased risk of bleeding disorders, gastrointestinal distress, the potential risk for prostate cancer, seizures, and possible complications with pregnancy.
-Before using borage oil, either topically or internally, speak to your doctor about your particular health conditions.
+There are many benefits to borage oil including its ability to lower inflammation, soothe pain, lower stress levels, reduce blood sugar, protect heart health, improve female health, decrease skin disorders, aid in weight loss, prevent chronic disease, calm hyperactivity, and lower respiratory distress.

 Borage Oil Benefits and Uses